 - Cloud Security Posture Management (CSPM) – Helps you prevent misconfiguration to strengthen your security posture for all different types of cloud workloads and resources in Azure (IaaS, PaaS, and SaaS).

 - Cloud Workload Protection Platform (CWPP) – Protect against threats for servers whether they are running in Azure, on-premises or other clouds such as Amazon AWS or Google GCP, in additional to cloud-native workloads such as Web Apps, Kubernetes, Key Vaults, as well as for SQL databases (PaaS/VM) and storage accounts.

-Advanced Threat Protection (ATP) for Azure Storage is one of many features that is included in Azure Security Center that falls under the Cloud Workload Protection Platform (CWPP) which is something you must consider for Azure storage accounts which provides an additional layer of security intelligence.
+Advanced Threat Protection (ATP) for Azure Storage is one of the advanced protection that is included in Azure Security Center that falls under the Cloud Workload Protection Platform (CWPP) and Azure Defender which is something you must consider for Azure storage accounts which provides an additional layer of security intelligence.

 Last year, Microsoft announced the GA release of Advanced Threat Protection for Azure storage accounts in Azure Security Center that protect Blob Containers’ service.
 Advanced Threat Protection (ATP) for Azure Storage provides an additional layer of security intelligence that detects unusual and potentially harmful attempts to access or exploit storage accounts.
 This layer of protection allows you to protect and address concerns about potential threats to your storage accounts as they occur, without needing to be an expert in security.